Happy the elephant is denied personhood, to stay at Bronx Zoo | Entertainment

 She said it should be up to the legislature to decide whether to grant nonhuman animals the same legal rights as people.
 Tuesday's decision is a defeat for the Nonhuman Rights Project, which began asking New York courts four years ago to release Happy to one of two U.S. elephant sanctuaries.

-In a 5-2 decision, the Albany-based Court of Appeals said the writ of habeas corpus, which allows people to be released from illegal custody, did not apply to Happy despite claims that the 51-year-old elephant shared many of the same cognitive abilities as humans.
-"While no one disputes that elephants are intelligent beings deserving of proper care and compassion," Chief Judge Janet DiFiore wrote, "Happy, as a nonhuman animal, does not have a legally cognizable right to be at liberty under New York law."

-DiFiore also said granting freedom to Happy would have "an enormous destabilizing impact on modern society" and could generate a "flood" of petitions to free animals, perhaps including pets and service animals.
-She said it should be up to the legislature to decide whether to grant nonhuman animals the same legal rights as people.

-Tuesday's decision is a defeat for the Nonhuman Rights Project, which began asking New York courts four years ago to release Happy to one of two U.S. elephant sanctuaries.
 The Florida-based group had objected to what it considered Happy's imprisonment in a one-acre (0.4 hectare) enclosure at the zoo, segregated from other elephants.
+The group said it would continue pushing for her release.

+"This is not just a loss for Happy, whose freedom was at stake in this case," the group said in a statement.
+"It's also a loss for everyone who cares about upholding and strengthening our most cherished values and principles of justice."
+A spokesperson for the Bronx Zoo did not respond to requests for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)